NALLEN1381/DNPSPSquires/README.md

 ```
+How well does the following text discuss each of these elements?
 How are you evaluating the uptake of the project or the practice change?
 How often are you collecting data so that rapid changes can be made?
 How often are you communicating with key stakeholders after the project is implemented?
 How often will you communicate with project participants once the project is implemented?
 Are you using surveys to evaluate the project?
 Are you using chart review to evaluate the practice change?
 Are you using discussion groups or individual interviews?
 When are you measuring practice changes?
 How are you measuring a practice change?
 When are you measuring feasibility, usability, and satisfaction?
 How are you measuring feasibility, usability and satisfaction?
 What is the process that is used to evaluate the project frequently?
 What is the process you will use to communicate ongoing changes to the project to the stakeholders as the project is being implemented?
 How often will you communicate ongoing changes to the project to stakeholders once the project is being implemented?
 What are the steps you will use to evaluate your project?
-What are the expected outcomes of project?
+What are the expected outcomes of project? "[Paste the text you want evaluated here.]"

 ```